MehediHasanRafi00/A5-Emergency-Service/readme.md

 - getElementById returns only an element with the specified ID.
 - getElementsByClassName returns an array-like object of all child elements of the specified ClassName.
-- querySelector returns the first element of the specified css selector -querySelectorAll returns a static nodelist of all elements that match a CSS selector.
+- querySelector returns the first element of the specified css selector
+- querySelectorAll returns a static nodelist of all elements that match a CSS selector.

 ### 2. How do you create and insert a new element into the DOM?